- This event has passed.

 (lectures with graphics) and construction for 4 hours in the morning and 3 hours in the afternoon.

 Students arrive on Sunday, August 9th, and settle in.
 The workshop begins at 4pm with an Opening Circle, a Host Site orientation and Introduction to the Project.
 Dinner is served at 6pm followed by an Introduction to the 4-week Workshop.
-Monday morning we begin digging the trench for our Cob Building foundation!!!!
+Monday morning we begin making and building with Cob!

 Following Breakfast, the morning session lasts 4 hours with a 20-minute snack pause.
 Lunch break lasts 1.5 hours which includes rest time before the 3-hour afternoon session begins.
 Mondays, Wednesdays and Fridays there is a 60-minute lecture, followed by construction.
 Tuesdays and Thursdays we start building right after the rest time.
 After class in the afternoon there is a 90-minute break before dinner, in which students are encouraged to stretch, do yoga, relax.
 There is often someone officially or informally leading yoga or some other movement practice in the morning and/or afternoon.
 There will also be 3-4 evenings (once a week) after dinner for showing slides, videos and having Course-related discussions.
-Other evenings are free and sometimes other students offer informal courses in their specialties and passions The 28-day Course will offer practical learning by building a complete 12m2-15m2 (depending on number of students) curvilinear building from foundation to roof connection, as described in the “Project” section above.
-Those who complete the 28-day Workshop will receive an Intermediate Cobber Certificate of Completion for Foundation, Cob Walls (which includes Door, Windows, Shelves, Art, Electrical & Plumbing), Floor, Plaster & Roof Connection.
-For those who wish to get the Advanced Cobber Certification in the future, you are welcome to come for only the Roof Week of any Advanced workshop.
-Also students who complete this Course will be welcome to return to another Intermediate Course and only pay for food, as a returning student/helper.
-You will also qualify to be Assistant in another Intermediate workshop.
+Other evenings are free and sometimes other students offer informal courses in their specialties and passions The 20-day Course will offer practical learning by building the walls and floor of a 200 ft2 curvilinear building on top of a pre-built stone foundation up to the existing ceiling, as described in the “Project” section above.
+Those who complete the 20-day Basic Cob Building Workshop will receive a Basic Cobber Certificate of Completion for Cob Walls (which includes Door, Windows, Shelves, Art, Electrical & Plumbing), Floor & Plaster.
+For those who wish to get the Intermediate or Advanced Cobber Certification in the future, you are welcome to attend only the Foundation and/or Roof Week of any Intermediate or Advanced workshop.
+Also students who complete this Course will be welcome to return to another Basic Course and only pay for food, as a returning student/helper.
+You will also qualify to be Assistant in another Basic workshop.

-The Intermediate Cob Building Workshop begins on Sunday, August 9th, 2020 at 4pm with the Opening Circle and Introduction to Site & Project, the Welcome Dinner and Introduction to the Course.
-It ends on Sunday, September 6th, 2020 after the Closing Circle & Lunch.
+The Basic Cob Building plus Rocket Oven Workshop begins on Sunday, August 9th, 2020 at 4pm with the Opening Circle and Introduction to Site & Project, the Welcome Dinner and Introduction to the Course.
+It ends on Sunday, September 13th, 2020 after the Closing Circle & Lunch.

 Students can arrive a day or two before to acclimate and settle in but will need to